armdev/tosptube/README.md

 # TospTube

-TospTube video is just video search/upload start up experemental project under development stage.
+TospTube youtube like experemental project under development stage.

 It is strange, but it is already working.:) Any Java Developer can setup it in his localhost.